-For these smaller seeds, ants and other insects are often an overlooked source of localised secondary dispersal and are responsible for moving seeds after dispersal by wind, water, or even another biotic vector (Vander Wall and Longland 2004).
+For these smaller seeds, ants and other insects are often an overlooked source of localised secondary dispersal after primary dispersal by wind, water, or even another biotic vector (Vander Wall and Longland 2004).
 In particular, ant-mediated seed dispersal, or myrmecochory, has been shown to be a common occurrence in many different plant species.
 In more than 80 plant families across the world, ant-dispersed plant species contain seeds that bear an elaiosome, a small structure on the distal end of the seed achene that facilitates removal and dispersal by ants (Edwards et al. 2006).
 The elaiosome has a high lipid content and likely serves as a reward for the ant dispersing the seed (Brew et al. 1989; Hughes and Westoby 1990, 1992), as ants will typically take the seeds back to their nest and consume the elaiosome, then store the seed achene in a midden (Berg 1975; Culver and Beattie 1978).
 This dispersal can be advantageous for a variety of different reasons, including moving propagules to areas with better germination and growing conditions as well as less competition from other plants (Handel and Beattie 1990).
-Removal of a seed by ants is not guaranteed to result in successful dispersal of that seed, as seeds can be consumed or destroyed in the process; nonetheless, it is still a critical step in secondary dispersal because it represents the initiation of one or more secondary dispersal processes that move seeds further from the parent plant (Jongejans et al. 2015a).
+Removal of a seed by ants does not guarantee successful dispersal of that seed, as seeds can be consumed or destroyed in the process; nonetheless, it is a critical step in secondary dispersal because initiates one or more secondary dispersal processes that move seeds further from the parent plant (Jongejans et al. 2015a).

 Investigations of ant-mediated seed removal can be quite challenging, however.
 This challenge is further complicated by climate change, where changes such as increases in temperature may affect various characteristics that determine how seeds move or are moved.
-For example, changes in the number of seeds that a plant can produce may result from elevated growing temperatures (Sato et al. 2006, Hedhly et al. 2009, Caignard et al. 2017) and increased CO2 levels (Edwards et al. 2001, Thürig et al. 2003, Way et al. 2010), thus affecting the number of seeds available for secondary dispersal.
-The dynamics of seed release can also be affected by increased growing temperatures, with some species more likely to release their seeds (Teller et al. 2016), also affecting the number of seeds available for secondary dispersal.
+For example, changes in seed production may result from elevated growing temperatures (Sato et al. 2006, Hedhly et al. 2009, Caignard et al. 2017) and increased CO2 levels (Edwards et al. 2001, Thürig et al. 2003, Way et al. 2010), thus affecting the number of seeds available for secondary dispersal.
+The dynamics of seed release can also be affected by increased temperatures, with some species more likely to release their seeds (Teller et al. 2016), also affecting the number of seeds available for secondary dispersal.
 Climate change may also cause shifts in the range or abundance of animal and insect species that remove seeds, as well as shifts in the traits that attract these species, with potential consequences for dispersal patterns (Ruxton and Schaefer 2012, Mokany et al. 2014, Sales et al. 2021).
 Even seed nutrient content has the potential to be affected by climate change and various studies, especially on agricultural crops, have shown changes in nutrient allocations and chemical makeup due to factors such as increased temperatures or elevated CO2 (Thomas et al. 2003, Caldwell et al. 2005, Singh et al. 2013).
 However, there are still gaps in knowledge regarding how climate-driven changes in seed shape, size, or nutrient allocations affect seed attractiveness to dispersers or how these dispersers move seeds.
-Addressing these gaps, though, must start with better understanding the underlying dispersal mechanisms themselves (Travis et al. 2013).
+Addressing these gaps must start with better understanding the underlying dispersal mechanisms themselves (Travis et al. 2013).